henry-heppe/adproclus/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-\[package under development, will be submitted to CRAN end of 2023\] This package is an implementation of the additive profile clustering (ADPROCLUS) method in R. It can be used to obtain overlapping clustering models for object-by-variable data matrices.
+This package is an implementation of the additive profile clustering (ADPROCLUS) method in R. It can be used to obtain overlapping clustering models for object-by-variable data matrices.
 It also contains the low